Multi-million dollar gift establishes brain tumor center at MethodistHouston, TX - 4/23/2013

-The Kenneth R. Peak Brain & Pituitary Tumor Treatment Center will offer personalized neurosurgical and cancer treatment options, and give patients access to novel research studies not available elsewhere.
+The Kenneth R. Peak Center for Brain and Pituitary Tumor Treatment and Research will offer personalized neurosurgical and cancer treatment options, and give patients access to novel research studies not available elsewhere.
 Investigational therapies will include immunotherapy; nanosyringes for drug delivery; mitochondrial “smart bombs” (selective mitochondrial chemotherapy); stem cells; gene therapy; genomic, proteonomic and DNA profiling, and high throughput screening of each person’s tumor to every known drug available for treatment.
 For example, the nanosyringe program will utilize technology that injects chemotherapy selectively into each tumor cell, sparing normal cells.
 Researchers believe this technique will limit toxicity and increase effectiveness.

 “Brain and pituitary tumors are a devastating set of diseases.
 We are bringing together specialists from all over the world and designing novel treatment options available to each patient, so we can make this journey as smooth as possible, and when possible, eradicate tumors and cancer,” said David S. Baskin, M.D., director of the Peak Center, vice chairman of the department of neurosurgery, and a renowned neurosurgeon at The Methodist Hospital.

 The center will be housed in Methodist‘s outpatient facility and will be integrated with the Methodist Cancer Center.
 It will focus on four areas aimed at providing tumor-specific clinical care and research while fostering interdisciplinary collaboration.
 These areas include:

 Brain metastases (Most of these cases involve cancers that have metastasized from the breast or lung);